davecanderson/docs/docs/do-github-action-mix-deployment.md

 x mix build release-ghr-vanilla
 ```

 The `build` mix template provides a GitHub Action that builds and tests our dotnet project.
-The `release-ghr-vanilla` provides a GitHub Action that uses Docker to package the application, pushes the Docker image to GitHub Container Registry (ghcr.io) and deploys the application via SSH + `docker-compose` to our new Droplet.
+The `release-ghr-vanilla` provides a GitHub Action that uses Docker to package the application, pushes the Docker image to GitHub Container Registry (ghcr.io) and deploys the application via SSH + `docker compose` to our new Droplet.

 Just like other `x mix` templates ServiceStack provides, these are a *starting* point to help get things running quickly with known patterns.
 Unlike external dependencies, they just copy the templated code that is editable and not tied to any code generation service that will update these files.

 Files provided by the `release-ghr-vanilla` are:

 - **.github/workflows/release.yml** - Release GitHub Action Workflow
-- **deploy/docker-compose-template.yml** - Templated docker-compose file used by the application
+- **deploy/docker-compose-template.yml** - Templated docker compose file used by the application
 - **deploy/nginx-proxy-compose.yml** - File provided to get nginx reserve proxy setup as used by steps above.
 - **Dockerfile** - Self contained Docker that builds, publishes and hosts your application.